acm-uiuc/til/_til/ruby/last-raised-exception-in-the-call-stack.md

+---
-# Last Raised Exception In The Call Stack
+title: Last Raised Exception In The Call Stack
+category: ruby
+---

 In Ruby, the `$!` global variable contains the last exception that was raised in the current call stack.
 This makes it trivial to check what error